Personal Journey and Motivation

 After graduating from the University of Auckland with a civil and structural engineering degree, I spent five years working as a consulting structural engineer across projects including fire stations, housing developments, and specialist engineering input for public art installations.
 While I enjoyed my time consulting, I became increasingly interested in the how of construction rather than just the what.

-When I decided to explore contracting, FPC was the first recommendation I received, and it was from my dad.
-I reached out and next thing, I had an interview with Jason Allport, where we talked openly about design, construction, and how FPC operates as a design and build contractor.
-That conversation stood out, and I before I knew it I had joined FPC as a Design Coordinator, starting on the Olam Dryer 1 project.
+When I decided to explore contracting, FPC was the first recommendation I received, and it was from my old man.
+I reached out, and before long I was sitting down with Jason Allport talking openly about design, construction, and how FPC operates as a true design and build contractor.
+What stood out was the emphasis on accountability and delivery, and the recognition that buildings are not defined by individual systems in isolation, but by how they perform together.

 Can you share a bit about your career path and how it led you to your current role at FPC?

 I’ve been with FPC for four years.
 I spent my first year and a half as a Design Coordinator, a role that was very site‑focused.
-Coming from a consulting background, FPC threw me into new surroundings and made sure I was on site gaining hands‑on experience throughout the build.
-During that time, I worked closely with subcontractors and install teams, reviewed shop drawings, assisted with remedial solutions, and supported temporary works.
+Coming from a consulting background, FPC deliberately put me into new surroundings and made sure I was on site gaining hands‑on experience throughout the build.

 Culture and Values